oliviawestmacottssw/SSW.Rules.Content/rules/do-you-re-purpose-your-pillar-content-for-social-media/rule.md

 ---

-You spend a lot of time and money creating great video content, so you need to make sure that you get the most out of your time and money.
+​You spend a lot of time and money creating great video content, so you need to make sure that you get the most out of your time and money.